1994 Australian Grand Prix: Post-race

-Schumacher was blamed for the incident by many Formula One insiders, despite having won the Championship.
-After investigation the race stewards judged it as a racing incident and took no action against Schumacher.
-Schumacher, at age 25 was Germany's first Formula 1 World Drivers' Champion, but under highly controversial circumstances.
-Schumacher has always maintained that the collision was a racing incident, a view that met with a large degree of media cynicism, particularly in the UK.
+Schumacher was blamed for the incident by many Formula One insiders despite having won the Championship.
+After investigation, the race stewards judged it as a racing incident and took no action against Schumacher.
+At age 25, Schumacher was Germany's first Formula One World Drivers' Champion (given that Jochen Rindt, posthumous 1970 World's Champion, competed for Austria, his adoptive country), albeit under highly controversial circumstances.
+Schumacher always maintained that the collision was a racing incident, a view that met with a large degree of media cynicism, particularly in the United Kingdom.
+Schumacher has been blamed by the United Kingdom public for the incident.
+In 2003, the BBC conducted a search for "The Most Unsporting Moment" in which the Adelaide incident was nominated.
+Hill's 1994 season earned him the 1994 BBC Sports Personality of the Year.

 Although Hill deliberately avoided becoming involved in the outcry at the time, in later years he explicitly accused Schumacher of deliberately driving into him.
-Formula One commentator Murray Walker maintained that Schumacher did not cause the crash intentionally while his co-commentators for the race, former F1 driver Jonathan Palmer and pit reporter Barry Sheene both claimed that the crash was entirely Schumacher's fault.
-Patrick Head of the Williams team stated to F1 Racing magazine that in 1994 "Williams were already 100% certain that Michael was guilty of foul play", but did not protest Schumacher's title because the team was still dealing with the death of Ayrton Senna.
-Schumacher has been blamed by the UK public for the incident; in 2003, the BBC conducted a search for "The Most Unsporting Moment" in which the Adelaide incident was nominated.
-Hill's 1994 season earned him the 1994 BBC Sports Personality of the Year.
+Formula One commentator Murray Walker maintained that Schumacher did not cause the crash intentionally while his co-commentators for the race, former Formula One driver Jonathan Palmer and pit reporter Barry Sheene, both argued that the crash was entirely Schumacher's fault.
+Patrick Head of the Williams team stated to F1 Racing magazine that in 1994 "Williams were already 100% certain that Michael was guilty of foul play" but did not protest Schumacher's title because the team was still dealing with the death of Ayrton Senna, to whom Schumacher dedicated his title after his death in the San Marino Grand Prix earlier in the year.